ResourcesCo/macchiato/server/server.md

 - mariadb
 - ubuntu shell
 - wordpress with IndieAuth
-- caddy with wildcard SSL
+- caddy
 - gitea
-- deno-based server for API & creating sites on wildcard subdomains
+- deno-based server for API & creating sites on subdomains
+- caddy w/ with wildcard SSL for unlimited subdomains

 These files can be extracted with `md_unpack_simple`: